 I wanted to start our fourth installment of Fourth Friday Financial by wishing my beautiful bride of 15 years a Happy Birthday!
-What a blessing it is to share life with you! (comment from Mary- *sniff*, awe, so sweet!)
+What a blessing it is to share life with you! (comment from Mary- *sniff*, awww, so sweet!)

 Recently, I gained a whole new appreciation for having this category funded.
 About two weeks ago, I went down in our basement and noticed there was some water on the floor.
 I then had that terrible feeling in my stomach.
 Yup – the hot water tank was leaking!
 Ugh!
 We all have these disruptions in our life and frankly we never know when they are going to occur.
 And when they do; it never is at a good time.
-Whether it is a hole in the roof, major car repair, or medical procedure – it is not a matter of IF but WHEN we need to tap into the emergency fund.
+Whether it is a hole in the roof, major car repair, or medical procedure – it is not a matter of IF, but WHEN you need to tap into the emergency fund.

 I can tell you, I did not expect my hot water tank to leak but fortunately we had planned for it.
 So while it was a total bummer, the sting was not as bad because our emergency fund was fully funded.
 Check out Proverbs 21:20 as it speaks to planning for those seasons of life that will be more difficult.

 I would be interested in who has the most interesting use of their emergency fund.
 Send us a note and share your story with us.

 Fourth Friday Financial (FFF) is written by Mary’s Dear Hubby Andy, because he was “voluntold”. 😉 We have been together for 2 decades and you will begin to see that our differences compliment each other well.
-Through this monthly series we hope you find practical information for taking control of your finances.This post may contain affiliate links or sponsored content which support this site.
-Disclosure Policy
+Through this monthly series we hope you find practical information for taking control of your finances.